Mariners get older and younger in the bullpen with more roster moves

 - Yoshihisa Hirano, RHP, reinstated from injured List.

-- Taylor Guilbeau, LHP, placed on the 10-Day injured list with a left shoulder strain.
+- Taylor Guilbeau, LHP, placed on the 10-day injured list with a left shoulder strain.

-After placing right-handed reliever Erik Swanson on the 10-day injured list just before Thursday’s game, the Mariners had an open spot on the active roster that needed to be filled.
-With Daniel Vogelbach designated for assignment, there was also an open spot on the 40-man roster which allowed them to select Fletcher’s minor league contract and add him.
+After placing right-handed reliever Erik Swanson on the 10-day injured list before Thursday’s game, the Mariners had an open spot on the active roster that needed to be filled.
+With Daniel Vogelbach designated for assignment, there was an open spot on the 40-man roster which allowed them to select Fletcher’s minor league contract and add him.

-Fletcher, 24, was acquired at the Major League trade deadline last season from the Washington Nationals along with Guilbeau in a trade that sent Roenis Elias and Hunter Strickland to D.C.
+Fletcher, 24, was acquired at the major league trade deadline last season from the Washington Nationals along with Guilbeau in a trade that sent Roenis Elias and Hunter Strickland to D.C.

-Rated as the No.21 prospect in the organization by MLB Pipeline and No. 24 by Baseball America, Fletcher throws from ¾ to sidearm angle from the left side with mid-90s velocity and sinking movement on his fastball and a slider that makes it tough on left-handed hitters.
+Rated as the No. 21 prospect in the organization by MLB Pipeline and No. 24 by Baseball America, Fletcher throws from ¾ to sidearm angle from the left side with mid-90s velocity and sinking movement on his fastball and a slider that makes it tough on left-handed hitters.

-Mariners top prospect Jarred Kelenic recently said in an interview on ESPN 710 that he’s hitless in more than a dozen plate appearances vs. Fletcher during intrasquad games this years.
+Mariners’ top prospect Jarred Kelenic recently said in an interview on ESPN 710 AM that he’s hitless in more than a dozen plate appearances vs. Fletcher during intrasquad games this years.

-“When he goes out there, that’ll be his Major League debut,” manager Scott Servais said in a pregame video conference.
+“When he goes out there, that’ll be his major league debut,” M’s manager Scott Servais said in a pregame video conference.
 “And we’ve had a few of those here in the last couple years.
-He’s an interesting young left hander.
+He’s an interesting young left-hander.
 He’s got good stuff.
 He’ll be hyped up just like all the young guys are when they get out there.
 So I’m looking forward to seeing him.”

-Hirano, 36, was signed this past offseason to a 1-year, $1.6 million contract to provide a veteran presence in a bullpen that was expected to light on MLB experience.
-He spent the last two seasons pitching for the Diamondbacks, posting a 9-8 record with a 3.45 ERA in 137 relief appearances with 120 strikeouts and 45 walks in 119 1/3 innings pitched.
+Hirano, 36, was signed this past offseason to a one-year, $1.6 million contract to provide a veteran presence in a bullpen that was expected to light on MLB experience.
+He spent the last two seasons pitching for the Diamondbacks, posting a 9-8 record with a 3.45 ERA in 137 relief appearances with 120 strikeouts and 45 walks in 119 1/3 innings.

 “It’ll be nice to get him out there,” Servais said.
 “He’s been through the wars before.
 He understands how to make pitches and make adjustments throughout the course of an inning.
 We have to wait and see how the ball is coming out of his hand.
 Everybody knows Hirano, it’s the fastball with the split.
 He’s got very good numbers against left-handed hitters throughout his career as well.
 So it’d be a nice weapon to have down there once we get him up and going fully at hundred percent.”

 Hirano has been on the COVID-19 injured list since the first days of summer camp.
-He tested positive in Arizona on July 25 and was very ill, dealing with a temperature over 103 degrees for multiple days and other symptoms.
+He tested positive in Arizona on July 25 and was ill, dealing with a temperature over 103 degrees for multiple days and other symptoms.
 He was unable to workout for an extended period of time which delayed his return.
 When he was cleared to resume activity, he remained in Arizona and worked out at the team’s facility in Peoria.
-He recently returned to Seattle and had been working out at Cheney Stadium in Tacoma with other players not on the active roster.
+He recently returned to Seattle and had been working out at Cheney Stadium in Tacoma with the other players not on the active roster.
 But he was unable to pitch in an intrasquad game as hoped.

 “We were hoping to get him a little bit more exposure down there, but it was the combination of weather and schedule everything else and we didn’t,” Servais said.
 “We thought that with the injuries we’ve had here and he’s ready to go, so we’ll activate him.
 You probably won’t see him out there in the eighth inning of a tight game.
 We’ll try to get him a little bit softer landing if we can.”